Satellite Collection Object: Using SP3 Files

 Range Color Options - Color Square Width (pixels) 50

-Viewing the coverage in the 2D graphics window.
+Viewing dynamic GDOP coverage in the 2D Graphics window

-You can view GDOP coverage in both the 2D and 3D Graphics windows.
-You will use the 2D Graphics window.
+Graphics representing dynamic DOP values are only displayed while the scenario is animated.
+You can view the GDOP coverage in both the 2D and 3D Graphics windows.
+You will use the 2D Graphics window for this exercise.

 1. Bring the 2D Graphics window to the front.